NeilLXia/NeilLXia/README.md

 ### <div align="center">I'm Neil, a software engineer located in the SF Bay Area.</div>

 - 🗓️ I recently built a chess game that uses JS Websockets / Django Channels to make new moves automatically push into the client.
-Check it out here: <a href="http://52.14.94.247:8000/"/>
+Check it out <a href="http://52.14.94.247:8000/">here</a>.

 - 🌱 I am a impact and people-driven engineer that is looking to see tangible impact to projects on while working alongside brilliant-minded and warm individuals.